influxdata/influxdb-client-js/influxdb-client.point.tolineprotocol.md

 string \| undefined

-an InfxluDB protocol line out of this instance
+an InfluxDB protocol line out of this instance